abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: January 6, 2018

+**Today's Progress**: Finished the weather app and completed several Codewars katas.
+Also started the next FCC challenge - to build a Wikipedia viewer.

+**Thoughts:** Completed formatting the weather app and called it done!
+Also completed several challenging katas, including on that required learning about dates in JavaScript.

+**Link to work:** <a href ="https://codepen.io/abbywilson/pen/QagRxY?editors=1011">Local Weather</a>

 ### Day 4: January 5, 2018

 **Today's Progress**: Great day of progress!
 The weather app is almost complete, just need to solve an issue with a local variable to make the final effects work!